STI Testing STI Treatment PrEP & PEP Cervical Screening Contact Book Now →

 Our story →

 What Mpox is.
-Mpox is caused by a virus related to the smallpox virus.
+Mpox is a viral infection caused by a virus related to smallpox.
 It typically causes painful sores or a rash, often in the genital, anal, or perioral area, sometimes with fever, swollen lymph nodes, and general illness.
 The 2022 to 2024 outbreaks spread mainly through skin-to-skin contact during sexual activity, with men who have sex with men disproportionately affected.
-Most people recover fully without specific treatment, but the illness can be severe and prolonged in some, particularly in people with immune-compromising conditions.
+Most people recover fully without specific treatment, but illness can be severe and prolonged in some, particularly in people with immune-compromising conditions.

 Who is recommended for vaccination.
-Vaccination is recommended for men who have sex with men with multiple partners (any age), particularly those on or considering HIV PrEP; sex workers and others at occupational risk; people who have had close contact with a known case of Mpox; healthcare workers managing Mpox cases; immune-compromised people in higher-risk groups; and travellers to areas with current outbreaks.
-The Specialist GP discusses whether you fit one of these categories at the consult.
+Pre-exposure vaccination is recommended for gay, bisexual, and other men who have sex with men with multiple partners (any age), particularly those on or considering HIV PrEP; sex workers and others at occupational risk; sexual partners of the above; healthcare workers handling Mpox cases; immune-compromised people in higher-risk groups; and travellers to areas with current outbreaks.
+Post-exposure vaccination is recommended for anyone with a known or suspected exposure to a case in the last 14 days.
+The Specialist GP assesses your eligibility under the National Mpox Vaccination Program at the consult.

 How the vaccine works.
-The vaccine is made from a modified strain of vaccinia virus that cannot replicate in human cells.
+The Mpox vaccine (Jynneos / Imvanex, also known as MVA-BN) is made from a modified strain of vaccinia virus that cannot replicate in human cells.
 It was originally developed for smallpox and provides cross-protection against Mpox because the two viruses are closely related.
 The vaccine is given by subcutaneous injection.
-Your immune system learns to recognise the virus and produces antibodies and immune cells that protect against future infection.
 Pre-exposure vaccination significantly reduces the chance of Mpox infection; post-exposure vaccination within 4 days of contact may prevent infection or reduce severity if infection occurs.

 Side effects and safety.
 A sore arm at the injection site is the most common side effect, sometimes with a small red area for a day or so.
 Some people experience headache, fatigue, or muscle aches for 24 to 48 hours.
-Rarely, an allergic reaction can occur — the clinic is set up to manage this on site.
+Rare allergic reactions are managed on site.
 The vaccine has been used widely in Mpox vaccination campaigns since 2022 with a strong safety profile.
 People with significant egg allergy or active severe eczema should mention this at the consult so the Specialist GP can confirm the vaccine is appropriate for them.

-Vaccination does not eliminate all risk.
+Vaccination reduces but does not eliminate risk.
 The Mpox vaccine significantly reduces the chance of infection but does not eliminate it.
-Continued attention to symptom awareness remains important — any new genital, anal, or perioral sores or rashes are worth getting checked promptly, particularly if you have ongoing risk factors.
-Discussion of overall risk and other prevention measures at the consult is part of the broader sexual health review.
+Continued symptom awareness remains important — any new genital, anal, or perioral sores or rashes are worth getting checked promptly, particularly if you have ongoing risk factors.
 See our STI testing page for related tests and check-ups.

 Frequently asked questions about Mpox vaccination in Melbourne